 An article with some more vegetarian options is here.
 Be warned: you are unlikely to find these in most restaurants.
 You can also learn more about Pamiri food.

-Two great cookbooks on the region are Samarkand and With our own hands.
-We did an interview with Frederik Van Oudenhoven, one of the authors of the latter book.
+2 great cookbooks on the region are Samarkand and With our own hands.
+We did an interview with Frederik Van Oudenhoven, one of the authors of the latter.

 Caroline Eden, who co-wrote Samarkand, wrote a very interesting article on winter melons (it’s behind a paywall, though).
 She followed up Samarkand with the excellent Red Sands, blending recipes with travel reportage, in the process proving me wrong when I say Central Asia’s food culture is uninteresting.